vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 | Runway 28/10   | Northern Grass  |
 | Runway 04/22   | Eastern Grass   |

 Circuit operations are conducted parallel to the duty runway not above `A007` and inside the fixed-wing circuit.
-Once established within Northern Grass or Eastern Grass, helicopters may operate in ground effect, maintaining listening watch, unless conducting circuit.
+Once established within Northern Grass or Eastern Grass, helicopters may operate in ground effect, maintaining a listening watch with ADC.
 ATC will not positively control helicopter takeoff and landings from the training areas or provide sequencing instructions.
-Initial traffic information only will be provided on other helicopters conducting circuits, and a continuous lookout for airborne traffic is the responsibility of helicopters.
+Initial traffic information only will be provided on other helicopters conducting circuits, and a continuous lookout for airborne traffic is the responsibility of the pilot.

 Once established, the only call is an airborne call before each circuit.
 Pilots must report airborne before each circuit.
-If departing, they must include intentions
+If departing, they must include their departure intentions.

 !!! phraseology
     **FHK:** "Archer Tower, helicopter FHK, northern pad, for northern grass, ready"